tlebon/lang-helper/README.md

 1. Navigate to any website with text input fields (Gmail, Twitter, Google Docs, etc.)
 2. Start typing in your target language
-3. The extension will analyze your text after you pause typing (1.5 seconds)
+3. The extension will automatically analyze your text when you focus on a text field or after you pause typing (1.5 seconds)
-4. Hover over underlined text to see suggestions and corrections
+4. Hover over underlined text to see suggestions, explanations, and corrections
+5. Click the "Replace" button in the tooltip to instantly apply the suggested correction

 ### Supported Text Fields

 - Text inputs (`<input type="text">`)
 - Textareas (`<textarea>`)
-- Content-editable divs (like those in rich text editors)
+- Content-editable divs (like those in Gmail compose windows and rich text editors)

+### Features in Action

+- **Automatic Analysis**: Text is analyzed when you click into a field or 1.5 seconds after you stop typing
+- **Smart Clipping**: Underlines are hidden when scrolled out of view or obscured by toolbars
+- **Intelligent Positioning**: Tooltips automatically position themselves to stay visible
+- **Progressive Corrections**: Apply corrections one at a time while keeping other suggestions visible
+- **Automatic Cleanup**: Overlays are removed when you close or minimize windows

 ## How It Works

-1. **Content Script** (`content.js`): Monitors all text input fields on web pages
+1. **Content Script** (`content.js`): Monitors all text input fields on web pages using MutationObserver
-2. **Background Worker** (`background.js`): Sends text to Claude API for analysis
+2. **Background Worker** (`background.js`): Sends text to Claude API for analysis with position verification
-3. **Analysis**: Claude evaluates grammar, spelling, tone, and style
+3. **Analysis**: Claude evaluates grammar, spelling, tone, and style with character-precise positioning
-4. **Display**: Issues are highlighted with color-coded underlines
-5. **Tooltips**: Hovering shows detailed explanations and corrections
+4. **Overlay System**: Creates positioned overlays with underlines that match the text exactly
+5. **Smart Rendering**:
+   - Hides marks that overlap with toolbars (e.g., Gmail compose toolbar)
+   - Clips underlines when content scrolls out of view
+   - Automatically removes overlays when elements are removed from DOM
+6. **Interactive Tooltips**: Hover to see explanations and click "Replace" to apply corrections
+7. **Position Adjustment**: After corrections, remaining suggestions are repositioned automatically

 ## Privacy